Your Shopify Action Guide for the April 24 ADA Deadline

 Days 14–20: Document and Triage What Remains

-You will not fix every violation in 20 days.
+You will not fix every violation before April 24.
 That is normal.
 What matters legally is demonstrating good-faith, ongoing remediation.
 Document what you have fixed, what remains, and your timeline to address it.
 This documentation is more useful in litigation defense than a store that has never been assessed.

 Publish a basic accessibility statement on your site.
 It does not need to be a formal VPAT — a simple page explaining your current conformance level, known limitations, and contact method for users who encounter barriers is sufficient for most small-to-medium stores.